 The economic vacancy rate looks at the amount of income you’re missing out on when a unit is vacant.
 Add up rents lost during the vacancy period and divided by the total rent that would have been collected in a year to get what the vacancy cost you.

-It’s also a good idea to keep an eye on your overall market’s occupancy rate.
+It’s always a good idea to keep an eye on your personal vacancy rates, as well as your overall market’s occupancy rate.
 To be conservative, build that rate into potential income calculations before buying a new building.
 You’ll want to build a buffer of 5-10% vacancy into all your expense calculations, which ensures you can cover all expenses when units go unrented.
+You can calculate this metric yourself each time, or let Stessa do it for you.

 The final word on real estate investing metrics